The Tilting Theory of Contraction Algebras: Faithfulness

-\begin{corollary} The functor $\Phi$ from Corollary \ref{functordef} is a faithful functor. \end{corollary} \begin{proof} This follows exactly as in \cite[6.5]{faithful} or \cite[3.1]{bravthomas}. \end{proof} The following is an immediate consequence of Corollary \ref{faithful} and is the main result of this section. \begin{corollary} Suppose $\Spec R$ is a complete local isolated cDV singularity and $f \colon X \to \Spec R$ is a minimal model with hyperplane arrangement $\cH$ in $\mathbb{C}^n$ and associated contraction algebra $\Lambda_{\con}$.
+and hence by the exact sequence, $\Ext_{\Delta_{\con}}^{k-1}(Y,F_{\upbeta}(\Lambda_{\con})) \neq 0$, completing the proof. \qedhere \end{enumerate} \end{proof} \begin{corollary} The functor $\Phi$ from Corollary \ref{functordef} is a faithful functor. \end{corollary} \begin{proof} This follows exactly as in \cite[6.5]{faithful} or \cite[3.1]{bravthomas}. \end{proof} The following is an immediate consequence of Corollary \ref{faithful} and is the main result of this section. \begin{corollary} Suppose that $f \colon X \to \Spec R$ is a minimal model of a complete local isolated cDV singularity, that $\cH$ in $\mathbb{R}^n$ is the associated hyperplane arrangement, and that $\Lambda_{\con}$ is the associated contraction algebra.
 Then there is an injective group homomorphism

 where $\cH_{\mathbb{C}}$ is the complexification of $\cH$. \end{corollary} This shows the group structure of the autoequivalences from compositions of flop functors (which is shown to be $\pi_1(\mathbb{C}^n \backslash \cH_{\mathbb{C}})$ in \cite[6.7]{faithful}) is the same as the group structure of the autoequivalences from compositions of the $F_i$.
 Thus, the symmetry group coming from the geometry can be seen by studying the derived category of the contraction algebras, giving evidence towards the conjecture \cite[1.3]{rigidequiv} of Donovan--Wemyss.